Coining Reason

 Planned Sessions

-Session 2.11–The Technology of Trust (18 January 2024)
+Session 2.13–The Technology of Trust

 • Christine Desan, “Money’s Design Elements: Debt, Liquidity, and the Pledge of Value from Medieval Coin to Modern ‘Repo’,” from Banking and Finance Law Review (Click Here)